wazo-pbx/xivo-blog/content/articles/sprint-review-1713.md

 **Asterisk**: Asterisk 14.6.1 has been included in Wazo 17.13.
 It contains many security fixes including one for the RTPbleed bug.

 ## New features in this sprint

-**REST API**: A new has been added to modify a user's service.

-**Wazo plugins**: The user plugin now allow the administrator to change the user's group membership from the user form.
+**Admin UI**: The user plugin now allow the administrator to change the user's group membership from the user form.

+**Webhooks**: Add the ability to have webhooks only for events concerning a given user.

 ## Technical features

-**REST API**: Deleting a line now disassocite it automatically.
+**REST API**: Deleting a line now disassociate it automatically.

-**Web Hooks**: Add the ability to have webhooks only for events conserning a given user.

 ## Ongoing features